redux-utilities/redux-actions/README.md

 }, { counter: 0 });
 ```

-### `combineActions(...actionTypes)`
+### `combineActions(...types)`

-Combine any number of action types or action creators. `actionTypes` is a list of positional arguments which can be action type strings, symbols, or action creators.
+Combine any number of action types or action creators. `types` is a list of positional arguments which can be action type strings, symbols, or action creators.

 This allows you to reduce multiple distinct actions with the same reducer.